 Diverse and inclusive communities strengthen our democracy.
 But during the 20th century, federal and local governments systematically implemented discriminatory housing, transportation, and community investment policies that segregated neighborhoods, inhibited equal opportunity and wealth creation, led to the persistent undervaluation of properties, and placed the disproportionate burden of pollution in communities of color and low-income communities.
 Federal agencies are addressing their historic roles in systematically disinvesting in communities of color, rural communities, and communities facing persistent poverty.

 Strengthening inclusive democracies worldwide is a core tenet of the Biden Administration’s foreign policy.
 To advance this goal, agencies are using American leadership abroad to advance equity, human rights, and full inclusion for communities that are underserved or face barriers to inclusion.

 Embedding equity in the everyday business of government

-Agency Equity Action Plans include innovative new strategies that agencies are using for the first time to embed equity in day-to-day governing.
+The 2023 updates to the federal agency Equity Action Plans include innovative strategies that agencies are using to embed equity in day-to-day governing.

 - Reducing the complexity of applications and other forms and ensuring the instructions are clear and comprehensible

-- Ensuring notices are written clearly and incorporate design best practices (such as prioritizing key information in headings, text boxes, and bold text, and excluding information not relevant to the immediate task at hand)
+- Ensuring notices are written in plain language and incorporate design best practices (such as prioritizing key information in headings, text boxes, and bold text, and excluding information not relevant to the immediate task at hand)